BotBotMe/botbot-web/docs/install.rst

     # If your Postgres server requires a password, you'll need to override STORAGE_URL
     # The default database name is 'botbot'
     $EDITOR .env

     # Make the variables available to subprocesses
     export $(cat .env | grep -v ^# | xargs)

     createdb botbot
-    echo "create extension hstore" | psql botbot manage.py syncdb --migrate
+    echo "create extension hstore" | psql botbot manage.py migrate

     # You'll need a staff account for creating a bot and registering channels
     manage.py createsuperuser